anneheijink/spectrangle-protocol/README.md

 ## Client-to-server commands
 **JOIN &lt;playerName&gt; \[lobbyName\]**
 The player indicates he wants to join a lobby.
+Servers that do not support the multilobby extension should ignore the _lobbyName_ argument.

 **READY**
 The player indicates he is ready to start the game.